jeffblankenburg/boxscore/docs/ad-sales-playbook.md

 ## 1. What boxscore is (in plain English)

-boxscore is a **daily email** that goes out every morning during the season.
+boxscore is a **daily email** that goes out every morning during a sports season.
 It's the sports box scores — standings, league leaders, and the full line-by-line results of yesterday's games — delivered to your inbox instead of you hunting for them in a newspaper or app.